Admission to the WCU School of Music requires a successful audition, in addition to admission to the University.

 Acceptance into the percussion studio is highly competitive and space is limited.
 Auditions that occur after the School of Music’s last audition date are not guaranteed to be considered for acceptance.

 You must prepare an etude or solo in all three of the following areas.
-When choosing repertoire, students should select etudes that are at least one page in length.
-You may substitute pieces of similar or greater difficulty.
+Please select etudes that are at least one page in length.
+Substituting pieces of similar or greater difficulty is allowed.

-• Drumset **OPTIONAL** – Students are not required to perform on drumset, but may do so if they choose.
-Demonstrate fluency with at least three musical styles (medium swing, funk, bossa nova, etc.).
+Drumset option: You may also perform on drumset if you choose.
+Demonstrate fluency in at least three musical styles (medium swing, funk, bossa nova, etc.).

 In addition to your prepared repertoire, you will also be asked to perform the following: